Last updated on February 28th, 2023 at 12:32 pm.

 - Company name and address and identification code or policy number

-- Value as of 31st December 2013 or for private pensions or works pensions, the amount received between January and December 2013
+- Value as of 31st December of the previous year or for private pensions or works pensions, the amount received between January and December

 For Group 3 – property or business premises abroad: